dotnet/csharplang/proposals/Simple-programs.md

 Allow a sequence of *statements* to occur right before the *namespace_member_declaration*s of a *compilation_unit* (i.e. source file).

-The semantics are that if such a sequence of *statements* is present, the following type declaration would be emitted:
+The semantics are that if such a sequence of *statements* is present, the following type declaration, modulo the actual type name and the method name, would be emitted:

 ``` c#
 static class Program